-We live in an age which has seen the greatest spurt in the history of medical science.
+We live in an age that has seen the greatest sport in the history of medical science.
 Many of the previously seemingly impossible treatments are now commonplace and done as a part of daily routine.
 Hair loss has been around for as long as humanity itself.
 Until the arrival of modern hair transplantation techniques, the solutions to correct the problem were coarse and often ineffective.

 So what is a Follicular Unit?